 Depending on the mode, materials, and how full it is, the Lomi Countertop Composter runs a complete cycle in 3 to 20 hours.
 Eco Express mode is ideal for breaking down basic food scraps quickly; it finishes a cycle in 5 hours or less.

 The Lomi Approved mode is the best option for breaking down bioplastic, packing materials, and other tough fibrous content.
 This mode takes 5 to 8 hours to complete a cycle.

 In Grow mode, the system holds steadily at a lower maximum temperature for a longer time than the other modes to preserve the maximum nutrient and biotic value in the finished compost.
 Grow mode requires up to 20 hours to finish a composting cycle.

 At just under $500, Lomi is a major investment.
 For many buyers, it may be the most expensive appliance in the kitchen that is not a stove, refrigerator, or dishwasher.
-Ongoing costs of $11 per month for Lomi Pods and replacement filters, and a maximum yield of 2 cups of compost per day make it unlikely that anyone would break even by saving money on soil amendments.
+Additionally, Lomi Pod refills and replacement filters run $54 every 3 months (including a 10 percent discount for those who set up a subscription), or you can purchase up to a 9-month supply for bulk savings.
+With a maximum yield of 2 cups of compost per day make it unlikely that anyone would break even by saving money on soil amendments.
 But this is a fairly new technology that solves several problems that many apartment, condo, and townhome dwellers face, so it could be a great buy for the right customers.